cedric-scheerlinck/dvs_image_reconstruction/complementary_filter/README.md

 **High_dynamic_range_mode** (may slow performance): Adjusts per-pixel Cutoff_frequency based on brightness of APS frame.
 Pixels with a value close to the minimum or maximum are assigned a lower Cutoff_frequency.

 **Cutoff_frequency:** Gain that determines relative weight of events vs. frames.
 Cutoff_frequency = 0 is a pure event integrator that does not use frames.
-Cutoff_frequency = inf. is a zero-order-hold on frames that does not use events.
+Cutoff_frequency = inf. would be a zero-order-hold on frames that does not use events.

 **Contrast_threshold_OFF/ON:** Change in log intensity encoded by one event (caution!
 Overriden by Auto_detect_contrast_thresholds).